 Want to keep it affordable but not a fan of the wooden bowl above?
 Then how about this adorable stoneware swan yarn bowl.
 With the cut-out hole for the yarn to go through being cleverly incorporated into the swans neck, plus those pretty gold details, it’s a lovely bowl that would look great even if you don’t have yarn in it!
 Priced at £10

 This wooden yarn bowl is not only made from gorgeous Indian Rosewood, but also features an amazing effect that is achieved by fractal burning! – a process using electricity to create fabulous burned cracks which are then filled with colourful resin.
 These bowls and hand-made in India using ethically sourced wood, and as well as this beautiful bowl they also have some other plain wood bowls too.
 Prices start from £31 with free international shipping.

-We thought we’d end this post with something that’s a little bit different – a 3D printed yarn bowl!
+We’ve focussed on mostly ceramic or wooden yarn bowls so far, but there is another opition – a 3D printed yarn bowl!
 These bowls are made from a high quality plastic by DansCraftShop, who also makes sure the bowls are polished perfectly to ensure your yarn doesn’t snag on any edges.
 As well as a couple of designs in the more traditional yarn bowl style, we particularly like this one with multiple holes as it could be used for a whole range of other purposes when you’re not using it for yarn!
 Priced at £28